tblume1992/LazyProphet_old/README.md

 output = boosted_model.fit(y)
 forecast = boosted_model.extrapolate(30)
 ```
 Many times we are not sure if the current trend will hold and would like the trend to be dampened over the forecast horizon to have a 0 slope, this can be done with the trend_dampening argument when building the class.
 For this metric- a .5 would mean that the trend hits roughly half the value of the unconstrained trend by the end of the forecast horizon.
-This is achieved via exponential decay of the slope and is a smooth transition for all involved.
+A .1 would mean the trend would hit roughly 90% of it's unconstrained value.
+The dampenening is achieved via exponential decay of the slope and is a smooth transition for all involved.
 ```python
 import quandl
 import pandas as pd